Gerald Wilkinson: Life and work

-Wilkinson's region-by-region guides to British Woodland Walks were published in association with the Ordnance Survey in the 1980s.
-He also contributed photographs and articles to The AA Book of the Countryside (1973).
+Wilkinson contributed photographs and articles to The AA Book of the Countryside (1973).
 The Turner books and Woodland Walks in Britain were also published in the US.

 Wilkinson was elected a Fellow of the Linnean Society of London on 17 May 1977.
 He married the illustrator Jill Gardiner, who contributed line-drawings to his Trees in the Wild.
 They had two children and lived in Oxfordshire.
 After his death in a road accident a near Culham on 10 March 1988, the Reading Evening Post wrote, "His work as a painter was much appreciated and his paintings had been exhibited, sold and were sought after."